daniel-medina/quizar/README.md

 ## How was Quizzar created ?

-The software is developed using Node.JS, Vue.JS, Electron, SASS, Bootstrap, packages along with their dependencies are viewable on the package.json file.
+The software is developed using Node.JS, Vue.JS, Electron, SASS, Bootstrap; packages along with their dependencies are viewable on the package.json file.

 It was tested, therefore considered stable on the following operating systems :